firefly-iii/docs/docs/docs/explanation/financial-concepts/accounts.md

 And many more subjects under the [how-to](../../how-to/index.md) and [tutorial](../../tutorials/index.md) sections.

 Firefly III has several types of accounts.
 This goes beyond your own bank accounts and credit cards.

-(TODO expand text about accounts)

-In a double booking system, everything is an account
+Accounts are one of the core concepts of Firefly III.
+In a double booking system, everything is related to an account.
+Accounts are the holders of transactions and each transaction in Firefly III must have a source and a destination account.

 ## Unique account numbers and IBANs